18celsiya/portfolio/README.md

 - Automate workflows and reporting to save teams significant time
 - Clean, analyze, and visualize complex datasets for actionable insights
 - Build AI and machine learning tools, including NLP and deep learning models
-- Design interactive dashboards for non-technical stakeholders
+- Design interactive dashboards and build Shiny interfaces for non-technical stakeholders